Fitz and the Fool trilogy: Themes

 Scholars see queer themes in Hobb's portrayal of the Fool, a character who alternately presents as masculine and feminine in different segments of the Elderlings series, and in Fitz's possession of the Wit, a form of magic seen by society as an unnatural inclination.
 The dynamic between Fitz and the Fool, described in the series as "two halves of a whole, sundered and come together again" when they connect via the Skill, has romantic overtones, and critic Amanda Craig sees Fitz as "half in love with his friend".
 While positively viewing how Hobb's work blurs gender boundaries, Lenise Prater criticizes Hobb's emphasis on "monogamous, romantic love" in the Rain Wild Chronicles, seeing that series as a conservative representation of queer relationships.
-Peter Melville disagrees, viewing the concluding image of Fitz and the Fool trilogy – where the two characters merge into one within a stone wolf – as "confirm[ing] the series' place within the larger history of queerness in the fantasy genre".
+Peter Melville disagrees, viewing the concluding image of Fitz and the Fool trilogy as "confirm[ing] the series' place within the larger history of queerness in the fantasy genre".

 Mariah Larsson views the series as ecocentric in nature, questioning the intrinsic value of human over other forms of life.
 The re-emergence of dragons in the series poses a challenge to anthropocentrism, or the supremacy of man's place in the world, with humans forced to re-adjust in relation to a stronger, more intelligent predator.
 The Wit, an ill-regarded ability associated with the animal world, is shown through Fitz's perspective as a natural extension of the senses and as an interconnectedness to all living things.